Vibhanshusingh-001/NGS_Data-analysis_biostatistics/README.md

  # Biomarker Identification
  ### Identify PMPs with high specificity for tissue differentiation, minimizing false positives for Tissue #1 while allowing some false negatives.
 Use statistical or machine learning approaches to assign confidence (e.g., p-values) to each PMP
+ ## The analysis was conducted on a small subset of the data rather than the entire dataset due to system limitations.
 	 #!/usr/bin/env python3

 	import pandas as pd